AnneH20/Blog-Application/README.md

 I am following a Spring Boot + Kotlin tutorial (found here https://spring.io/guides/tutorials/spring-boot-kotlin)

+Realized I'm building a Spring MVC (Model, View, Controller) application not a RESTful Application.

+Similar to something like this: https://javatechonline.com/spring-boot-mvc-crud-example

 ## Things I've added to the tutorial

 1. Create a new user page + button to navigate to that page